Perfect for pairing with other programs.

 The CIEE Difference

 Make the greatest shore diving site on earth – Bonaire National Marine Park – your laboratory.
-With the CIEE Research Station located just one block from the sea, studying abroad in Bonaire allows you to apply internationally recognized field research methods through extensive, practical field experience in coral reef ecology.
+With the CIEE Research Station located just one block from the sea, studying abroad in Bonaire allows you to apply internationally recognized field research methods through practical field experience in coral reef ecology.
 Each lecture topic is paired with a field trip – focused on discovery using scuba diving, snorkeling, or kayaking – or lab that directly relates to the topic like invasive species, reef fish behavior, plankton ecology, conservation, or coral disease.
 You might study the difference in feeding behavior in diseased and healthy surgeonfish, estimate the percent of live coral cover on the reef slope, or compare the density of lionfish on shallow and deep reefs.